Visiting Grand Canyon in March when the crowds start to return!

 To get to the viewpoint does not require much effort nor is it time consuming, making it an easy spot to see the canyon if you don’t want to tread the wintery conditions.

 2. Take a Shuttle if its snowy and you don’t want to drive.

 If it’s snowy it is best recommended to take a shuttle bus to the viewpoints rather than driving yourself.
 It is safe to drive if the roads are clear, however, unless fully experienced and confident with driving on snowy roads – the shuttles are the best and safest choice.

-During the route, the bus takes visitors to 5 major viewpoints offering beautiful scenery of the canyons.
-These viewpoints include, Mathers Point, Yavapai Geology Museum, South Kaibab Trailhead, Yaki Point and Pipe Creek Vista.
+During the route, the bus takes visitors to 5 major viewpoints offering the beautiful scenery of the canyons.
+These viewpoints include Mathers Point, Yavapai Geology Museum, South Kaibab Trailhead, Yaki Point and Pipe Creek Vista.

 One bonus for riding the shuttle in winter is that there are no lines for the shuttle.
 If the roads are not good, I’d recommend taking the shuttle.

 3. Drive to Hopi Point, if not snowy and you want to drive